#17 Mike DeLeon

 MIKE DE LEON

-Portrait of a Filipino filmmaker
+Portrait of a Filipino Filmmaker

-Charles Tesson began as a critic at the Cahiers du cinema in 1979 and was its editor-in-chief from 1998 to 2003.
-He was the general delegate of the Semaine de la Critique from 2011 to 2021 and is a lecturer in the history and aesthetics of cinema. at /"Sorbonne Nouvelle University.
-He is co-editor-in-chief, with Olivier Assayas, of the special issue of Cahiers du Cinéma, "Made in Hong Kong" (1984) and co-edited /"Asia in Hollywood" (2001).
-He is the author of several books on cinema: Satyajit Ray (1992), Luis Buiiuel (1995), El (1996), Photogénie de la Série B (1997), Theater and cinema (2007), Akira Kurosawa (2008) .
+Charles Tesson began as a critic at Cahiers du cinéma in 1979 and was its editor-in-chief from 1998 to 2003.
+He was the general delegate of the Semaine de la Critique from 2011 to 2021 and is a lecturer in the history and aesthetics of cinema at the Sorbonne Nouvelle University.
+He is the co-editor-in-chief, with Olivier Assayas, of the special issue of Cahiers du cinéma, "Made in Hong Kong" (1984) and co-edited the book L'Asie à Hollywood (2001).
+He is the author of several books on cinema: Satyajit Ray (1992), Luis Buiiuel (1995), El (1996), Photogénie de la Série B (1997), Théâtre et cinéma (2007), Akira Kurosawa (2008).